saqnaz181/saqnaz181.github.io/academics.md

 | **Transfer Plans**               | Plans to transfer to the James A. Clark School of Engineering for a Bachelor of Science in Mechanical Engineering (MechE) |
 | **Articulation and Transfer**    | Program designed with articulation agreements to ensure smooth transfer to the University of Maryland, James A. Clark School of Engineering |

----

-For more details on the Associate of Science in Engineering program at CCBC, please visit the [Engineering Program Page](https://www.ccbcmd.edu/Programs-and-Courses-Finder/course/ENSC/101.html).